-If you have any questions about the 4-H program, be sure to discuss it with your community club leader.
+If you have any questions about the 4-H program, discuss them with your community club leader.
 You are always welcome to call the Extension Office as well.
 That is why we are here and we are more than happy to assist in any way we can.
 There is no such thing as a silly question.